kevmannn/yieldboon/README.md

 <!-- finding a path: -->
 <!-- "Create a service that shows today's total rainfall for counties that produce a lot of soybeans.
 The user can choose a state to filter the results." -->
-> Chart the (aggregated, with respect to all activeForecasts) cumulative precipIntensity series, with hint showing the y value at that (= highlighted) point (along with the top three of activeCounties with _most rainfall / soybeanYield_).
+> The Chart plots the mean cumulative precipIntensity series, with the chart's hint showing the y value at that (highlighted) point and the top 5 entities with _most rainfall / soybeanYield_ (= in / bu).
-> Show all activeCounties on the map, with special attention paid to the top three with _most rainfall / soybeanYield_
+> The purpose of the Map is to light up the salient 'features' of the particular highlighted.i, revealing their context with respect to all other entities.

 ## License